-- Satisfactory Standing: For promotion, a student must pass all courses and obtain a minimum GPA of 2.0. - b.
-Foundational Course Minimum Pass: Students wishing to proceed in the Nursing program must achieve a grade of at least C+ in the foundational Nursing courses.
-A student who has not passed all foundational courses may not be able to progress.
-Academic performance in the program is reviewed and considered in determining continuation in the program.
-If a student receives a grade less than C+ in the second attempt of a foundational course, the student will normally be required to withdraw from the program (See Reregistration in Courses).
+- a.
+First-Class Standing: First-class standing is awarded in a given year to students who receive a GPA of 3.5 or higher based on a minimum of ★24 taken during the Fall/Winter. - b.
+Satisfactory Standing: For promotion, a student must pass all courses and obtain a minimum GPA of 2.0. - c.
+Foundational Course Minimum Grade: Students must achieve a grade of at least C+ in all foundational Nursing courses in order to progress.
+If a student receives a grade less than C+ in the second attempt of a foundational course, the student will be required to withdraw from the program (See Reregistration In Courses).